AutoComplete1/sidewinder-x4-pro/README.md

 ```
 apt-get --with-new-pkgs upgrade <list of packages kept back>
 ```
+> Note: If this command does not work for you, you can also make the updates via `armbian-config`

 After the packages have been installed, we need to copy our **.dtb** file back into the correct directory.
 ```
 cd && cp rk3328-roc-cc.dtb /boot/dtb/rockchip/rk3328-roc-cc.dtb